Lance McCullers Jr.

-Lance Graye McCullers Jr. (born October 2, 1993) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+Lance Graye McCullers Jr. (born October 2, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Milwaukee Brewers.
 The Astros selected McCullers in the first round of the 2012 MLB draft.
 He made his MLB debut in 2015 and was an All-Star in 2017.

 High school

 McCullers graduated from Jesuit High School in Tampa, Florida.
 He was named the Gatorade National Baseball Player of the Year in 2012.

-Professional baseball career
+Professional career

 Draft and minor leagues

-The Houston Astros selected McCullers in the first round, with the 41st overall selection, of the 2012 Major League Baseball (MLB) draft.
-He signed with the Astros, receiving a $2.5 million signing bonus.
-That year he was 0–4.
+The Houston Astros selected McCullers in the first round, with the 41st overall selection, of the 2012 MLB draft.
+He signed for a $2.5 million signing bonus.
+In eight games playing for the Astros’ rookie ball affiliates, McCuller Jr. had a 3.46 ERA with a 0-4 record.

 McCullers pitched for the Quad Cities River Bandits of the Single-A Midwest League in 2013, for whom he was 6–5, as the team won the Midwest League championship.
 For the 2014 season, McCullers was 3–6 in the minor leagues, and was promoted to the Lancaster JetHawks of the High-A California League.

 McCullers began the 2015 season with the Corpus Christi Hooks of the Double-A Texas League.
 The Astros promoted him to the Fresno Grizzlies of the Triple-A Pacific Coast League on May 14, and, on the following day, announced that he would make his major league debut on May 18.